kamilkow1123/kamilkow1123/README.md

 I am a Computer Science student at Wroclaw University of Science and Technology fascinated with Frontend Development!

-- 👨‍🎓 I’m currently learning *React/Redux* and *TypeScript*
+- 💻 I’m working as a Full Stack Developer
-- 🤞 I’m looking for a job as a *React Developer*
+- 👨‍🎓 I’m currently learning *React/Redux* and *Node.js*

 <br/>